meetjn/Web-Dev-Notes/README.md

 # NEXTJS (FULL STACK FRAMEWORK)

-The problem nextJS has solved over reactjs is that -> 1) it solved the water falling problem and 2) made the website SEO optimized.
+The problem nextJS has solved over reactjs is that -> 1) it solved the water falling problem and 2) it made the website SEO optimized.

 FEATURES OF NEXTJS 13:
 1) Server-side rendering - Get rid of SEO problems -> Server-side rendering (SSR) in Next.js is a feature that allows you to render React components on the server instead of the client, improving performance and search engine optimization (SEO).
 Next.js provides built-in support for SSR through its file-based routing system and API routes.